Nick Meaney: 2018: Newcastle Knights

 Meaney suffered an ankle injury in the first round of the Knights' Intrust Super Premiership NSW campaign, facing a lengthy recovery period, before returning in round 12.
 With new recruit Kalyn Ponga establishing himself as the Knights' first-choice fullback, Meaney signed a 3-year contract with the Canterbury-Bankstown Bulldogs starting in 2019, looking for a better opportunity to play first-grade.
 In round 18 of the 2018 NRL season, he made his NRL debut for the Knights against the Parramatta Eels, after a hamstring injury to Ponga.
-He went on to play 5 games in his debut year, scoring two tries and kicking one goal, his final game for the Knights, playing at fullback in his side's 14-24 loss against the St. George Illawarra Dragons in round 25.
+He went on to play five games in his debut year, scoring two tries and kicking one goal, his final game for the Knights, playing at fullback in his side's 14-24 loss against the St. George Illawarra Dragons in round 25.

-2019 - 2021: Canterbury Bankstown Bulldogs
+2019–2021: Canterbury-Bankstown Bulldogs

-In round 25 of the 2019 NRL season, Meaney scored a hat-trick and kicked 5 goals as Canterbury defeated Brisbane 30-14 at ANZ Stadium in the last match of the season.
+In round 25 of the 2019 NRL season, Meaney scored a hat-trick and kicked five goals as Canterbury defeated Brisbane 30-14 at ANZ Stadium in the last match of the season.
 Canterbury missed out on the finals finishing 12th on the table.

 Meaney made 16 appearances for Canterbury in the 2020 NRL season and finished as the side's top point scorer.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against.

 Midway through the 2021 NRL season, Meaney signed a contract to join Melbourne starting in the 2022 season.
-In the final round of the 2021 NRL season, Meaney scored two tries for Canterbury in a 38-0 victory over the Wests Tigers, in a season where the Bulldogs finished 16th..
+In the final round of the 2021 NRL season, Meaney scored two tries for Canterbury in a 38-0 victory over the Wests Tigers, in a season where the Bulldogs finished 16th.

-2022 - present: Melbourne Storm
+2022–present: Melbourne Storm

-Meaney made his debut for the Storm in Round 1 of the 2022 NRL season, against Wests Tigers which ended in a win at Bankwest Stadium.
+Meaney made his debut for the Melbourne club in round 1 of the 2022 NRL season, against Wests Tigers which ended in a win at Bankwest Stadium.
 He had his club debut jersey (cap number 218) presented to him by Melbourne Storm teammate Cameron Munster.
 Meaney would be named joint winner of the club's Best Back award for 2022, in a tie with Ryan Papenhuyzen.

+In round 8 of the 2023 NRL season, Meaney scored two tries and kicked five goals in Melbourne's 30-22 victory over the New Zealand Warriors.

+2023

+Meaney played 25 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+Meaney played in Melbourne's preliminary final loss against the Penrith Panthers.

+2024

+In April, Meaney re-signed with Melbourne on a two years deal keeping him at the club until 2026.
+Meaney played 24 games for Melbourne in the 2024 NRL season as the club finished first on the ladder, claiming the J.J Giltinan Shield.
+Meaney played in Melbourne's 2024 NRL Grand Final loss to Penrith.

+2025

+Meaney played 22 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.